T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 	  `SELECT id AS _id`.

-     This might be useful to store values, which will be used later on in another query via the `{{id:R}}` or `{{level.columnname}}` variable.
+     This might be useful to store values, which will be used later on in another query via the `{{id:R}}` or `{{<level>.columnname}}` variable.
 To suppress printing of a column, use a underscore as column name prefix.
 E.g.
      `SELECT id AS _id`

 *Reserved column names* have a special meaning and will be processed in a special way.
 See `Processing of columns in the SQL result`_ for details.

 There are extensive ways to wrap columns and rows.
 See :ref:`wrapping-rows-and-columns`